 You no longer need to go to a restaurant to enjoy your favorite dish as there is a good chance you can find a copycat version online.
 Of course, that also means you need to make it.
 And let’s not pretend that part of the thrill of eating out is the lack of clean-up afterwards.
 Or is that just me?

 Find a Copycat When You Enjoy the Same Dish Repeatedly

 I could easily drink 3-4 glasses of those fancy lemonades/iced teas a day, which would cost nearly $20.
 Ouch!
 But I can make my own version at home for a fraction of the cost.
 As much as I enjoy those drinks, I would rather use that money toward something a bit more meaningful.
-When you find yourself always ordering the same entree, snack and/or beverage every week, then it's time to find a homemade or copycat version.
-One popular website with tons of copycat recipes is Top Secret Recipes.
-You can also google your favorite dish or search on Pinterest for a copycat recipe too.
+When you find yourself always ordering the same entree, snack and/or beverage every week, then it’s time to find a homemade or copycat version.

 Don’t Copycat Expensive, Ultra-Complicated, Signature or Sentimental Dishes

-I love to eat out and my preference when doing so is to order dishes that either don't make sense for me to make at home or are beyond my skill set.
+I love to dine out and my preference when doing so is to order dishes that either don’t make sense for me to make at home or are beyond my skill set.
 Those are the dishes I leave to the pros and savor every single bite.
 I feel some dishes should remain a special treat.